FionaSander/softnanolab/_pages/contact.md

 ---

-## Applications from researchers and prospective postgraduate students are always welcome and can be submitted via email.
+## Applications from researchers and prospective postgraduate students are always welcome and  <br /> can be submitted via email.
 {: .text-center}